awsdocs/aws-iot-docs/developerguide/config-custom-auth.md

 ## Creating an authorizer<a name="custom-auth-create-authorizer"></a>

  You can create an authorizer by using the [CreateAuthorizer API](https://docs.aws.amazon.com/iot/latest/apireference/API_CreateAuthorizer.html)\.
-The following example shows how to do this\.
+The following example describes the command\.

 ```
 aws iot create-authorizer
 --authorizer-name MyAuthorizer
 --authorizer-function-arn arn:aws:lambda:us-west-2:<account_id>:function:MyAuthorizerFunction  //The ARN of the Lambda function.
 [--token-key-name MyAuthorizerToken //The key used to extract the token from headers.